medic/cht-tech-radar-implementers/Readme.md

 ### Maintaining content
 The items are written in Markdown (`.md`) format.

-Each file has a [front-matter](https://github.com/jxson/front-matter) header where the attributes of the item are listed:
+Each file has a meta header where the attributes of the item are listed:

 ```
 ---
-title:      "JavaScript"
+title:      "CHT Sync"
 ring:       adopt
-quadrant:   languages-and-frameworks
+quadrant:   methods-and-patterns
+tags: [data, pipeline]
 ---

 Text goes here.
 You can use **markdown** here.